nickciuffi/pac-man-game/README.md

 # pac-man-game
 A classic pac-man game made with Java. <br>
 In order to make the ghosts smart, I had to create a very nice and complex AI. <br>
-All the code was designed by me ans all the images were drawn by me.
+All the code was designed and all the images were drawn by me.

 # How the game looks: